Canoga Park, Los Angeles: Aerospace industry

 In 1955, Rocketdyne, then a division of North American Aviation (NAA), moved into the area and built its main manufacturing facility in Canoga Park.
 The facility became a major employer along with the Atomics International and Santa Susana Field Laboratory (SSFL) divisions of NAA.
 Other aerospace companies followed: including Thompson Ramo Wooldridge-TRW, Hughes Aircraft, Rockwell International, Boeing, and Teledyne.
 Small machine shops and other ancillary businesses also sprang up to service the aerospace industry.
 The Rocketdyne facility was in the end operated by Aerojet Rocketdyne, who moved out of Canoga Park in 2014.
 Demolition and site clearing of the former Rocketdyne facility in Canoga Park commenced in August 2016.
 The Santa Susana Field Lab property has also been closed and will be undergoing an extensive environmental cleanup, and become an open-space park.

 In 1987, much of the western district of Canoga Park was renamed West Hills.
-On June 25, 2005, Canoga Park was named an All-America City.
+On June 25, 2005, Canoga Park was named an All-America City a first for the city of Los Angeles.

 The use of toxic chemicals like trichloroethylene and tetrachloroethene as cleaning solvents during production by aerospace and defense contractor companies in their Canoga Park industrial facilities led to groundwater pollution on their sites and across the neighborhood.

 Since 2003, environmental testing on a former Litton Industries, later Northrop Grumman, industrial site revealed unsafe levels of toxic chemicals on the site; 2007 tests further revealed that toxins had spread to an area beyond the site.
 In 2021, a petition for a class action against Northrop Grumman on behalf of affected residents was filed.
 The petition sought monetary compensation for losses in property value and called on Northrop Grumman to mitigate the contamination, alleging that the chemicals had leaked from the site and contaminated groundwater under 3,200 properties in an area about 2.4 miles long and 1.8 miles wide and that the corporation failed to properly contain or remediate the damage after it acquired the site in 2001.
 The corporation argued that they had complied with the California State Water Resources Control Board and that the Board had approved their actions.

 A June 2024 report on soil vapor and groundwater inspections conducted near the vacant Rocketdyne site, delivered to the California State Water Resources Control Board on behalf of RTX Corporation, reported levels of toxic cleaning solvents that were above levels that could pose a threat to the environment and human health.
 According to the LA Times in August, several residents of apartments which had been inspected reported that they were not notified of the testing nor of test results.
 The Water Board confirmed that they were reviewing the report and responded about 7,000 individuals in residences and businesses within 500 feet of the site were notified.
 The Board also reported that they had notified some 4,000 Canoga Park residents about exposure to toxic chemicals from the former Litton Industries site.